zabocaman/zabocaman/README.md

 </td>
 <td width="50%">

 I'm Warren - A Digital Strategist focused on optimizing your digital marketing ecosystem.
-I'm currently improving my Web Development skills @HumberCollege to bring the best of myself to my clients!
+I'm currently improving my Web Development skills to bring the best of myself to my clients!

 </td>
 </tr>